rpoteau/gSOMOs/DOCUMENTATION_setup_v2.md

-# 🧪 How to Build the HTML Documentation for SOMOs (with Sphinx)
+# 🧪 How to Build the HTML Documentation for gSOMOs (with Sphinx)

-This guide explains how to build a full HTML documentation for the SOMOs package using **Sphinx**.
+This guide explains how to build a full HTML documentation for the gSOMOs package using **Sphinx**.

 ---